Simulation of the CYGNO Gaseous TPC Optical Readout: Modeling the detector response

 \subsection{Light production and sCMOS sensor response}

-Due to the scintillating properties of the $He:CF_4$ gas mixture, the avalanche process is inherently accompanied by the emission of secondary photons alongside the avalanche electrons.
+Due to the scintillating properties of the He:CF$_4$ gas mixture, the avalanche process is inherently accompanied by the emission of secondary photons alongside the avalanche electrons.
 The number of photons emitted is proportional to the number of electrons involved in the avalanche process.
-Because the electron population after the first two amplification stages is significantly smaller than that produced after the third GEM, and since the third GEM effectively shields the optical sensors from the light generated in the preceding stages, it is reasonable to assume that the photons reaching the sensors predominantly originate from the electrons emerging from the third GEM, \(N_e^{\mathrm{out}}\).
+Because the electron population after the first two amplification stages is significantly smaller than that produced after the third GEM (the gain achieved one stage earlier is about 100 times smaller, making the light coming from previous stages negligible), and since the third GEM effectively shields the optical sensors from the light generated in the preceding stages (the optical transparency of a GEM foil is evaluated to be $\sim$10\%), it is reasonable to assume that the photons reaching the sensors predominantly originate from the electrons emerging from the third GEM, \(N_e^{\mathrm{out}}\).
 In the simulation code, these electrons are eventually converted into scintillation photons, which are finally detected by the camera as ADC counts.
 The mean photon yield, \(\overline{N_\gamma}\), is

 where \(\mathrm{LY} = 0.07\,\mathrm{ph/e^-}\) is the light yield of the gas mixture at atmospheric pressure \cite{Marafini2015, Mazzitelli2017, gem2}.
 Since photon production arises from gas molecule dissociation, it is treated as a Poisson process.
 Consequently, the actual number of photons, \(N_\gamma^{\mathrm{tot}}\), is drawn from a Poisson distribution with mean \(\overline{N_\gamma}\).
 As detailed in Section~\ref{sec:ampl}, each bin in the 2D projection corresponds to the same physical area as one camera pixel, establishing a direct 1:1 correspondence.